 Not a blade of grass goes to waste in Transylvania.

 I meet the stare from nine men each with a razor sharp scythe standing on the hill above me.
-After asking if I have whisky, one of them lets me swing the simple yet perfectly balanced grass cutting implement a couple of times; stopping to sharpen carbon steel edges with whetstone every few swipes through wet grass, it’s better to keep blades ‘keen’ than let them blunt.
+After asking if I have whisky, one of them lets me swing the simple yet perfectly balanced grass cutting implement a couple of times.
+Stopping to sharpen carbon steel edges with whetstone every few swipes, it’s better to keep blades ‘keen’ than let them blunt.

-Romania, its land area just larger than the UK, has approximately 3.8 million agricultural holdings, of which 74% are under 2 hectares (5 acres) in size.
+Romania, its land area just larger than the UK, has approximately 3.8 million agricultural holdings, of which 74% are under 2 hectares (5 acres) in size over its 13 million hectares of Utilised Agricultural Area.

-The UK has around 187,000 holdings of which only 4.6% are under 5 acres.
+The UK has around 187,000 holdings, of which only 4.6% are under 5 acres over 17 million ha of UAA.
 Evidence of Romania’s EU membership is everywhere.
 Signposts proudly confirm roads built to remote rural communities, timber sawmills funded to improve efficiency and new businesses encouraged to enter the competitive world of agricultural exports.

-The number of smallholders – 1 million of whom received under £950 as direct farm payments – intensively cut meadows (keep woodland at bay), use resources frugally (zero food waste) and utilise small plots of land, which amalgamated together, cover most of the 60% farmed countryside.
+The number of smallholders – a million of whom received under £950 as direct farm payments – intensively cut meadows (keep woodland at bay), use resources frugally (zero food waste), utilise small plots of land, and undertake transhumance; all of which amalgamated together, cover most of the 60% farmed countryside.

-This produces little to feed the rest of the country, as exports of expensive high value food products mean that 70% of food is then imported for those not living the bucolic self-sufficient livelihood – while leaving plenty of room for High Nature Value Farming.
+This produces little to feed the country.
+Any high-value food products are exported which means that 70% of food is imported to feed the wider population not living the bucolic self-sufficient livelihood.
+This in turn leaves plenty of room for High Nature Value Farming.

 It’s a question of which value you value the most.